Skip to main content

 Philippians 4:4-9 (The Central Passage)

 8 For the rest, brothers, as many things as are true, as many as are honorable, as many as are right, as many as are pure, as many as are pleasing, as many as are of good report, if of any virtue, and if of any praise, meditate on these things.
-9 And what things which you learned and received and heard and saw in me, practice these things.
-And the God of peace will be with you.
+9 And what things you learned and received and heard and saw in me, practice these things, and the God of peace will be with you.

 Isaiah